nanoporetech/duplex-tools/fillet.md

 © 2021- Oxford Nanopore Technologies Ltd.

-`read_fillet` is distributed under the terms of the Mozilla Public License 2.0.
+`duplex_tools` is distributed under the terms of the Mozilla Public License 2.0.

 **Research Release**